dnth/dnth.github.io/content/portfolio/bringing_high_quality_image_models_to_mobile/index.md

 Enter 👇

-### 🤗 HuggingFace x TIMM
+### 🤗 Hugging Face x TIMM
-[HuggingFace](https://huggingface.co/) is a platform that allows users to host and share machine learning models and dataset.
+[Hugging Face](https://huggingface.co/) is a platform that allows users to host and share machine learning models and dataset.
 It's most notable for its Transformers model for Natural Language Processing (NLP).

-Recently HuggingFace has been expanding its territory beyond NLP and venturing into computer vision.
+Recently Hugging Face has been expanding its territory beyond NLP and venturing into computer vision.

 Ross Wightman, the creator of the wildly popular PyTorch Image Model (TIMM) repo joins forces.